seanharrington256/WildIris_Qiime2/README.md

 * This will vary if you want to use a different taxonomic dataset or if you use different PCR primers.

+* This only needs to be done once for data generated using a given primer set and read length.
+If you use the same protocol to generate more data, you can use the same classifier.

 Then we can run the Naive Bayes classifier.
 This I will run in a script because it uses more memory than my `salloc` session has allocated and takes quite a while (about an hour for me).